NeuroTechX/ntx_slack_archive/_montreal.md

  >naoto you will be limited in choice, the frequency needs to be an integer ratio of your frame rate, but i'm sure you can find a few ratios to sweep through.

+6/7/2017 2:26 PM

+ **naoto** :

+ >fred-simard: of course, you're right.
+Maybe I will experiment with Arduino + LED so I have more flexible control